miniautonomous/trainer_ai/README.md

-This is the software stack that is the training counterpart of *engine_ai*, (https://github.com/miniautonomous/engine_ai), and allows you to prepare network models for inference for the **MiniAutonomous** vehicle.
+This is the software stack that is the training counterpart of *engine_ai*, (https://github.com/miniautonomous/engine_ai), and allows you to prepare network models for inference for the miniAutonomous vehicle.
 Please be aware that additional supporting content for using this code base is available in our main portal page:

 https://miniautonomous.github.io/portal/